ischeff/nycscertweb/README.md

 Hello!
 This is Ian's test page for DW's methods class.
 ## Programming in Java
 - In this course, we condensed about a semester of intro-level java into 8 days.
-- Among the highlights were implementing a number of games, including Mancala and [Craps](https://github.com/hunter-teacher-cert/work_csci70900-ischeff/tree/master/pre/8).
+- Among the highlights were implementing a number of games, including [Mancala](https://github.com/hunter-teacher-cert/work_csci70900-ischeff/tree/master/2) and [Craps](https://github.com/hunter-teacher-cert/work_csci70900-ischeff/tree/master/pre/8).
-- We also implemented Conway's Game of Life.
+- We also implemented [Conway's Game of Life].
 ## Data Structures
 - In this course, we are learning about different data structures, including queues, arraylists and more.
 - One of the goals of this course is to equip us to think like computer scientists, not just programmers.